-According to the DVLA, the average UK driving lesson costs between £24 and £30 per hour, depending on the region.
-On top of the lessons, there’s also the price of the theory and practical tests to consider, which, in England, are £23 and £62, respectively.
+According to the DVLA, the average cost for a driving lesson is £36 per hour, depending on the region.
+On top of the lessons, there’s also the price of the theory test, which is £23, and the practical driving test, which, is £62 on weekdays and £75 on weekends or bank holidays.
 It’s hardly surprising, then, that most learner drivers aim to pass as soon as possible.

 We’ll take a look at how to prepare and offer some handy tips on how to pass your driving test.

 How many lessons does it take to pass your driving test?

 The DVLA reports that the average learner driver will need just under 50 hours of lessons before passing their test.
 However, everyone learns at a different pace so don’t worry if you end up needing more or less than this.
 It’s also important that you take the test only when you feel ready, so you should agree this with your instructor and speak up beforehand if you have any concerns.

 Tips on how to pass your driving test